Rio 2016 Olympiad: 2013 - 2016

 At the GB Rowing Team Senior and U23 Trials James and Ollie Cook came 6th in the men's pair.

 At the 2013 World Rowing Championships in Chungju, James raced in the men's pair with Oliver Cook.
-The duo won the "B Final" comfortably, finishing 7th overall.
+The duo won the ‘B Final’ comfortably, finishing 7th overall.

 At the 2010 World Rowing Championships on New Zealand's Lake Karapiro, James won a fine silver medal in the eight.
 This was an excellent step on for the crew, who were only six-tenths of a second behind the reigning world champions, Germany, as they crossed the line.
-The bronze medal went to Australia.

 James started rowing at the age of 11 at Itchen Rowing Club, following in his father's footsteps.
 By the time he was 17 he had won the Junior Sculls Championships for the Hants and Dorset region and was the youngest person to win this.
 The following year he trialled for the GB Junior Team and was selected to row in the M4+ at the World Junior Championships in Brandenburg.